Nvidia Looks Set to Buy Arm in Major Semiconductor Deal - The Mac Observer

 [What Are ARM Processors And Why Does Apple Want Them in Macs?]

-Rosenblatt Securities analyst Hans Mosesmann estimated that Nvidia would have to shell out $55 million for the deal.
+Rosenblatt Securities analyst Hans Mosesmann estimated that Nvidia would have to shell out $55 billion for the deal.
 In a note published Friday, he wrote:

 You need control of BOTH CPU and GPU roadmaps and this, of course, includes data centers.
 Strategically, Nvidia needs a scalable CPU that can be integrated into its GPU roadmap, as is the case with AMD and Intel.